-New England native and 21-year coaching veteran Tory Verdi was named the 11th women's basketball head coach at the University of Massachusetts on April 9, 2016.
+New England native and 25-year coaching veteran Tory Verdi was named the 11th women's basketball head coach at the University of Massachusetts on April 9, 2016.

 Verdi arrived in Amherst with a head coaching record of 72-61 after spending four seasons at Eastern Michigan University.
-His teams advanced to the 2015 and 2016 Women's National Invitation Tournament, including a Round of 16 appearance, and the Mid-American Conference Championship Game in 2015.
+His teams advanced to the 2015 and 2016 WNIT, including a Sweet Sixteen appearance, and the Mid-American Conference Championship Game in 2015.

 Under Verdi, the 2015-16 MAC West Division preseason favorite Eagles made their mark in the EMU record books.
-Defensively, the squad totaled the fourth-most rebounds in a single season (1,364), while the team ranks seventh all-time in blocks (92) and third in steals (386).
+Defensively, the team totaled the fourth-most rebounds in a single season (1,364), along with seventh all-time in blocks (92) and third in steals (386).

 EMU's high-tempo offense poured in 2,445 points, the third-most in a single season in school history, along with dishing out 435 assists, good for seventh-most.
 Additionally, the Eagles converted 218 three-pointers, ranking fourth all-time and marking the third consecutive season in which EMU has made 200 or more triples.

-Verdi spent the 2010-11 and 2011-12 seasons as the top assistant at the University of Kansas.
+Verdi spent the 2010-11 and 2011-12 seasons as the top assistant and recruiting coordinator at the University of Kansas.
 The Jayhawks advanced to the 2012 NCAA Sweet Sixteen and the 2011 WNIT Second Round.